About the Doctoral programme

 Fees and funding

 We offer a fully funded Doctoral programme at Imperial College Business School – this includes a tuition fee waiver and a stipend for up to five years.
-The 2017-18 rate of the Graduate Teaching Assistant scholarship stipend is £16,560 in years one and two, rising to £18,000 in subsequent years.
-Rates are reviewed annually and are expected to increase for 2018-19 in line with Research Council UK rates .
+The 2022-23 rate of the Graduate Teaching Assistant scholarship stipend is £20,000 in year one, rising to £20,500 in subsequent years.
+Rates are reviewed annually and are expected to increase for 2023-24 in line with Research Council UK rates.
 Stipends are tax-free and the continuation of the stipend will depend on your satisfactory progress on the programme.

 Within Imperial we also have funding opportunities from various external studentships, including EPSRC, ESRC and the Imperial College President’s PhD Scholarships.